anz-bank/decimal/README.md

 tl;dr: Use the `decimal_debug` compiler tag during debugging to greatly ease runtime inspection of `Decimal` values.

-Debugging with the `decimal` package can be challenging because a `Decimal` number is encoded in a `uint64` and the values it holds are inscrutable even to the trained eye.
+Debugging with the `d64` package can be challenging because a decimal number is encoded in a `uint64` and the values it holds are inscrutable even to the trained eye.
 For example, the number one `One` is represented internally as the number `3450757314565799936` (`2fe38d7ea4c68000` in hexadecimal).

 To ease debugging, `Decimal` holds an optional `debugInfo` structure that contains a string representation and unpacked components of the `uint64` representation for every `Decimal` value.